-As an additional complement, I use Tourbox, an innovative controller for creative professionals to more easily edit photos and videos.
+As an additional complement, I use Tourbox, an innovative controller for creative professionals to more easily edit photos and videos (See Tourbox Review here).
 For having shortcuts to my software, I use a Stream Deck and a Key Light for controlling the working light environment.

 The heart of my working station is Elgato Thunderbolt 3 Pro Dock as it drives two monitors at 4K60 via the dedicated DisplayPort connector and over the second Thunderbolt 3, or a single 5K screen while offering up 170W (20V, 8.5A) of power.

 There are many software programs available for any budget and level of knowledge.
-As most of the photographers, I used Lightroom as my main choice for many years.
+Like most other photographers, I used Lightroom as my main choice for many years.

 Although, since I discovered Luminar, I’m fully editing my work through this program.
 The reasoning is based on their sky tuning tools, polarizing filters, and AI adjustments among many other improvements.